 For the base year 1990, the level key category analysis is given in Table 1-4 below.
-There are seven level key categories.
-The only change compared to the previous submission is that 3B Manure management (CH4) is not a key category anymore.
+There are eight level key categories.
+The only change compared to the previous submission is that 3B Manure management (CH4) is a new key category.